 If you’re not improving the world of work for those under your care, what are you spending your time doing?

-The key to improving the flow of work is understanding where you currently are with the process that the work flows through – and to work this out with everyone who is involved.
+The key to improving the flow of work is understanding how it flows through the various work systems.

 How to staple yourself to work